Symbol (typeface): HTML

 The use of the Symbol font in mathematical expressions was part of a W3C recommendation for HTML 4.

 At the time of that original recommendation (December 1997), the only native way to display many mathematical symbols in HTML was a direct use of the "Symbol" font.
 Such explicit references are now strongly discouraged for new documents, but they survive in many existing pages on the Internet.
 Also, the Symbol font provides graphics that are specifically intended as components in the two-dimensional layout of mathematical expressions.
-Examples include upper and lower parts of brackets or integral signs and a square-root sign without a vinculum.
+Examples include upper and lower parts of brackets or integral signs and a square-root sign without a vinculum (overline).

 Until 2010 or so, the Unicode glyph U+221A corresponding to the square-root sign (the HTML entity is named radic and has decimal code 8730) was usually rendered with a short built-in vinculum.
 That made it an inadequate graphical replacement for the original character from the Symbol font (itself designed around a slanted line extending all the way to the upper-right corner of the character box, without any spacing).
 The more recent renditions of the HTML radic entity (U+221A) no longer feature any vinculum and are thus more compatible with the standard graphical representation introduced in the Symbol font.
 Both styles of the square-root glyph (with or without a short vinculum) have the same disembodied meaning, so the integrity of the Unicode repertoire is not compromised by this adjustment.

 Full legacy support of the Symbol font is provided by major modern web browsers like Internet Explorer and Google Chrome.
 That support involves a specific handling of Adobe's special encoding, which is not properly implemented in at least some versions of other browsers, including Opera, Safari and Firefox.
 Such browsers do not correctly render legacy HTML documents that make explicit use of the Symbol font.